brpandey/leetcode-notes/sys-design/hacking/building_blocks/fan_out.md

 considering new items and notifications need to be propagated to users quickly and without race conditions.

-Suppose the, new comment reply to a new post, following sequence of events happens:
+*New comment reply to a new post, received before original post is received* Suppose the following sequence of events happens:

 1. User A has tens of millions of followers makes a post.
 The fan-out services start to update millions of newsfeeds and send out notifications.